m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 The summer of 2001 saw three major worm outbreaks: Code Red 1 v2,  Code Red 2, and Nimda.

 ### Code Red 1
-[Code Red 1](https://malware.wikia.org/wiki/CodeRed) - the first “modern” worm - was released on July 13, 2001.
+[Code Red 1](https://malware.wikia.org/wiki/CodeRed) - the first "modern" worm - was released on July 13, 2001.
 This worm exploited a buffer overflow in Microsoft’s IIS server.

 From the 1st through the 20th of each month, the worm would spawn 99 threads which generated IP addresses at random, and would then look for vulnerable instances of IIS on the hosts at those IP addresses.
 If the vulnerability was found, the worm would spread to that host.